Dealing with Employee Tips as an Employer

 Employers in service industries have a unique pay and tax situation that involves income that employees receive from tips.
 The person doing the tipping and the person getting tipped are both in the transaction, but if you own a business in which employees are tipped, you need to know how to handle the taxes and payment on those tips.

 Tips are discretionary amounts given to someone for service.
 Tipping is a custom in the U.S., but it varies in use around the world.
 In most European countries, for example, service employees are paid a wage large enough that tips aren't used commonly.

-The IRS says a payment is considered a "tip" if these four conditions are met:
+A payment is considered a "tip" if these four conditions are met:

 - the payment must be with the giver's free will (not mandated or coerced)

 - the customer must have the right to determine the amount

 - the payment shouldn't be negotiated or dictated by the employer

 - the customer has the right to determine who receives the payment